batikanakdenizz/MyLibrary-Library-Management-System/README.md

 # MyLibrary - Library Management System 📚

 MyLibrary is a Java-based desktop application designed to manage personal book collections, reading lists, and favorite authors.

-It was developed as a final project for the **SE2232 Software System Analysis** course.
+Detailed explanation A detailed system analysis and project report can be found in the **MyLibrary_System_SRS_Document](MyLibrary_System_SRS_Document.pdf)** file.

 ##  Features